mastercoder13234/pokeprimum/INSTALL.md

     echo "if [ -f ~/.bashrc ]; then . ~/.bashrc; fi" >> ~/.bash_profile
     ```

-### Choosing where to store pokeemerald (macOS)
+### Choosing where to store pokeprimum (macOS)
-At this point, you can choose a folder to store pokeemerald into.
-If you're okay with storing pokeemerald in the user folder, then proceed to [Installation](#installation).
-Otherwise, you'll need to account for where pokeemerald is stored when changing directory to the pokeemerald folder.
+At this point, you can choose a folder to store pokeprimum into.
+If you're okay with storing pokeprimum in the user folder, then proceed to [Installation](#installation).
+Otherwise, you'll need to account for where pokeprimum is stored when changing directory to the pokeprimum folder.

-For example, if you want to store pokeemerald (and agbcc) in **~/Desktop/decomps**, enter this command to **change directory** to the desired folder:
+For example, if you want to store pokeprimum (and agbcc) in **~/Desktop/decomps**, enter this command to **change directory** to the desired folder:
 ```bash
 cd Desktop/decomps
 ```
 Note that the directory **must exist** in the folder system.
-If you want to store pokeemerald in a dedicated folder that doesn't exist (e.g. the example provided above), then create the folder (e.g. using Finder) before executing the `cd` command.
+If you want to store pokeprimum in a dedicated folder that doesn't exist (e.g. the example provided above), then create the folder (e.g. using Finder) before executing the `cd` command.

 <details>
     <summary><i>Note..</i>.</summary>